MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 ## SYNOPSIS

-Permanently deletes the specified SharePoint repository services container from the Recycle Bin.
+Permanently deletes the specified container from the Recycle Bin.
 This action cannot be undone.

 ## SYNTAX